 If you are interested in supporting our work with The Cup That Counts the best thing you can do is to pop into Commonfolk and purchase a cup of our coffee.
-20c from every cup we sell goes straight towards our Ugandan partnership!
+20c from every cup we sell goes straight towards our partnerships.

 If you're interested in purchasing Zukuka Bora's coffee (green or roasted) don't hesitate to get in touch.
-Otherwise head down to a cafe serving Commonfolk and taste it for yourself.
+Or if you'd like to check out the work HomeGround is doing drop in to their Tanti Park cafe.
+Otherwise head down to any cafe serving Commonfolk and taste it for yourself.